9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ## Parsing JSON data

-To give ourselves a better feel for parsing with applicative functors, and to explore a few more corners of Parsec, we\'ll write a JSON parser that follows the definition in RFC 4627.
+To give ourselves a better feel for parsing with applicative functors, and to explore a few more corners of Parsec, we'll write a JSON parser that follows the definition in RFC 4627.

 At the top level, a JSON value must be either an object or an array.